cschuhknecht/P8GRgram/README.md

 # P8GRgram
-Code for ESP8266 to send a Notification via Telegram when powered Currently under initial development.
+Code for ESP8266 to send a Notification via Telegram when powered.

+Currently under initial development.
 Functional but not usable.